Thüringen Philharmonie Gotha-Eisenach: Profile

 The Thuringia Philharmonic Orchestra Gotha-Eisenach gives mainly symphonic concerts, occasionally also chamber music concerts at the two locations Gotha and Eisenach.
 It takes over the musical part of opera and ballet performances and accompaniment at choral concerts.

 In addition to several concert series in Gotha, the Thuringia Philharmonic Orchestra held the annual "Whitsun Festival" at Friedenstein Palace in Gotha in the Ekhof-Theater, the oldest completely preserved palace theatre in the world.
 In 2001, on the occasion of the 350th anniversary of the founding of the Gotha Court Orchestra - whose tradition was continued by the Thuringia Philharmonic Orchestra Gotha-Suhl - the Baroque Festival was newly introduced, which has since been organised annually by the Friedenstein Palace Gotha Foundation.
 In addition, the orchestra has made a name for itself nationwide through its regular performances of major church music works in collaboration with various church choirs..

 In December 2014, Michaela Barchevitch became the orchestra's Executive Director.
 In the 2017/2018 season, Russell Harris was interim principal conductor.
 Since September 2019, Markus Huber has been principal Conductor.
 First concertmasters are Alexej Barchevitch and Seth Taylor.

+Guest conductors and soloists

+In recent seasons, the orchestra has appeared with a number of guest conductors and soloists in its symphonic, special and historically informed concert programmes.
+Charles Olivieri-Munroe conducted concerts including Beethoven's Ninth Symphony with vocal soloists Hyerim Kim, Jolana Slavikova, Dongwon Kang and Jung Jaehong, and the mandolinist Alon Sariel as soloist in a premiere by Nimrod Borenstein.
+He also conducted a programme with the violinist Esther Yoo, including Samuel Barber's Violin Concerto.
+Another concert under Olivieri-Munroe featured the violinist Ivan Ženatý in Dvořák's Violin Concerto.

+The orchestra's programmes have also included appearances by the conductor Yalchin Adigezalov with the violinist Fabiola Kim and the flautist Giuseppe Nova, and by Conrad van Alphen with the violinist Maria Solozobova and the pianist Martin Stadtfeld in a Beethoven programme.
+Van Alphen also conducted a guest performance at the Tonhalle Zürich with Solozobova, the flautist Tommaso Benciolini and the harpist Antonella De Franco.
+In the orchestra's later programmes, Nayden Todorov conducted concerts including works by Glinka, Mendelssohn, Chen Gang, He Zhanhao and Tchaikovsky, with Maria Solozobova and Sherry Tse as violin soloists.
+Other guest artists have included the conductor and composer Benjamin Yusupov with Maria Solozobova in a Tchaikovsky programme, and the pianist and conductor Alexei Kornienko, who appeared as both soloist and musical director in a prizewinners' concert of the Eisenach International Bach Composition Competition.

+The Baroque orchestra of the Thüringen Philharmonie Gotha-Eisenach has worked with historically informed performers including Midori Seiler, who appeared as solo violinist and musical director, and the recorder player and conductor Maurice Steger, who appeared as soloist and director in Barock imPuls concerts.
+In a concert at the Georgenkirche Eisenach, Seiler led the ensemble and performed as solo violinist together with the countertenor Valer Sabadus and the oboist Saskia Fikentscher.